Hey all again 👋 I have an aggregate

 this the code I have for the mutation,

-will ideal have _id
+newImageGenerationTask will ideal have _id inside it already

 There's currently no way of assigning an ID to a Document before

-can assign a real ID (we may build a way to allocate IDs from the client in the future, but at the moment it's not supported).
+insert.
+IDs used in optimistic updates are essentially placeholders until insert can assign a real ID (we may build a way to allocate IDs from the client in the future, but at the moment it's not supported).

 Can you tell me more about your use case so we can brainstorm some alternatives?
 Where are you currently trying to assign the ID?Hey @sshader So I'm exploring apply DDD with Convex.
 What I'm trying to do is isolate the domain from the database implementation. so usually I start by defining the shape of my Aggregates which in a simple application will have mirror many the same properties as the Convex Model, including the